Qubit States Based on Fractional Vortices in $0-\pi$ Josephson Junctions: Josephson effect for junction

 We describe the junction with width $w$ small compared to $\lambda_J$ in the $y$ direction, of length $L$ in the $x$ direction, in external magnetic field $H$ in the $y$ direction as shown in Fig. \ref{junction.fig}.
 The intrinsic phase difference $\theta(x)$ is $\phi_{c1}$ in $0<x<\frac{L}{2}$ and $\phi_{c2}$ in $\frac{L}{2}<x<L$, where $\phi_{c_1}=\phi_{c_2}=0$ for a $0-0$ junction and $\phi_{c_1}=0, \phi_{c_2}=\pi$ for a $0-\pi$ junction.
 The superconducting phase difference $\phi$ across the junction is then the solution of the Sine-Gordon equation \beq \frac{d^2 { \phi}(x)}{dx^2} = \frac{1}{\lambda_J^2}\sin[{ \phi(x)+\theta(x)}] ,~~~ \eeq with the inline boundary condition \beq \frac{d { \phi}}{dx}\left|_{x=0,L}\right. =\pm \frac{{ I}}{2}+H ~~~~ \eeq The Josephson penetration depth is given by where $d$ is the sum of the penetration depths in two superconductors plus the thickness of the insulator layer.
 We also assume that $\widetilde J_c$ is constant within each segment of the interface.

-We compute the free Energy \beq F = \frac{\hbar \widetilde J_c w}{2 e} \int_{0}^{L} \left[ 1-\cos \left[ \phi(x)+\theta(x) \right] +\frac{\lambda_J^2}{2} \left( \frac{\partial \phi}{\partial x} \right)^2 \right] dx ,~~~ \eeq
+We compute the free energy \beq F = \frac{\hbar \widetilde J_c w}{2 e} \int_{0}^{L} \left[ 1-\cos \left[ \phi(x)+\theta(x) \right] +\frac{\lambda_J^2}{2} \left( \frac{\partial \phi}{\partial x} \right)^2 \right] dx ,~~~ \eeq

+The free-energy landscape obtained from the sine-Gordon equation may serve as the basis for a future quantum-mechanical treatment in which the corresponding Schrödinger equation is solved to determine quantized energy levels and tunneling splittings.

-Solving the corresponding Schrodinger equation we can obtain the quantized energy levels.
-Due to the $cos\phi$ dependence, the potential Energy is an-harmonic and the energy level splittings are unequal unlike the equal energy level splitting of the Single harmonic oscillator or a superconducting LC circuit.
-In Josephson junction the lowest energy levels can be addressed by using external excitation of energy $\hbar\omega_{01}$ between $\ket{0}$ and $\ket{1}$.
+Due to the $cos\phi$ dependence, the potential energy is anharmonic and the energy level splittings are unequal unlike the equal energy level splitting of the single harmonic oscillator or a superconducting LC circuit.
+In a Josephson junction, the lowest energy levels can be addressed using microwave excitation of energy $\hbar\omega_{01}$.